kunal-bhadra/kunal-bhadra/README.md

 - Project Coordinator, [AIESEC Bhubaneswar](https://aiesec.org/) (12/2019 - 01/2021)

-## 🔍 What I'm working on
+## 🔍 What I'm learning and working on
-1. NLP & RecSys

-## ✏ What I'm Learning
-1. NLP & RecSys
+- NLP & RecSys

 ## 🏐 Open to Collaborate on
-1. Projects in the domain of NLP
+- Projects in the domain of NLP
-2. Anything you deem awesome!
+- Anything you deem awesome!

 ## GitHub Stats